rizkynindra/squadrone/README.md

 - Add toogle button to enable/disable all bounding boxes.
 - always show log when 'manusia' detected.
 - add RT-DETR model.
+- change confidence level to 0.4 (avoid wrong detection for 'manusia').
+- **add compatibility to use GPU on Windows OS.**
+- add clear log button.

 [![Result](https://github.com/rizkynindra/squadrone/blob/main/result/01.mp4)]

 Squadrone is an object-detection project based on captured video from Drone.
-The purpose of this project is to detect malicious object on the parking area.
+The purpose of this project is to detect malicious object (manusia) on the parking area.

 # how to run